Starting a business

 It also has links to a number of free programmes to help you get your idea off the ground.

 Nyuko runs four free programmes including the Impuls one to start a business with a social impact, and the Idea Launcher programme to create a sustainable business from your idea.
 Each programme provides help with mapping out the finance, commercial and communication requirements, and gives you access to mentors and workshops to help you realise your idea.
-Previous start-ups from this programme include Ouni and Terra.
+Previous start-ups from this programme include Creches Barbara and eco-agricultural producer, Terra.

 The House of Entrepreneurship initiative for new and established businesses also gives guidance on creating a new business, or taking over an existing one (such as a restaurant) – this time in English.